-Child Protection Training for Covered Adults (required)
+Child Protection Training for Covered Adults

 Faculty, staff, and students who work with minors (persons under 18 years of age) are required to take specific training.
-Go to the following website - graduate student with or without an assistantship, scroll down the page and click on the link for External Users.
-Please complete the training during your first semester or in EPP 570 and send a copy of your completion form to Sonya Dexter (sdexter@utk.edu).
+Go to the following website - https://hr.tennessee.edu/eod/child-protection-training/.
+Training is required annually.
+Please complete the training during your first semester or in EPP 570 and email a copy of your completion form to Sonya Dexter (sdexter@utk.edu).